 Best Napkin Holder of 2021

 The OXO Good Grips Neat napkin dispenser is the most functional model we tested.
-It can cater to all four napkin sizes and keeps the napkins secure.
+It catered to all four napkin sizes we tested, keeping them securely in place.
 Some napkin dispensers demand a precise dimension from a napkin, but this one allows for versatility.
 Once you have picked out the napkins of your choice, you don't have to worry about window box fans stealing them away.
 This product has an innovative pinch mechanism to help keep your napkins in place without making it too hard to pull them out.

 Next to some of the other products we tested, the OXO Good Grips Neat napkin dispenser lacks decorative swirls and rustic style.
-It is not the prettiest holder we came across, but its functionality far exceeded expectations.
-The only real complaint we had against this product was some glue left from the packing that just won't come off.
+Depending on your aesthetic, you may prefer a different style, but this one would be a good match for a kitchen with stainless steel appliances.
+Its functionality far exceeded expectations.
+The only real complaint we had against this product was some glue left from the packaging that we couldn't remove.
 We thought it might affect the functionality but were pleased to find that it does not, and with a good scrubbing, it should come off.

 Although the Barnyard Designs Rustic Wood napkin dispenser held up well against the box fan, without a clipping mechanism to keep the napkins in place, there is no certainty that they will stay put.
 This product also leaves something to be desired in the durability category.
 Its wooden frame makes for a charming aesthetic but will undoubtedly break more easily than say, a metal napkin holder.
 As long as you aren't planning on playing toss or throwing this product against a wall, this napkin dispenser is a beautiful and affordable option for your kitchen table or even your garden on less windy days.